December 28, 2025

 🇺🇸 United States

-Only 20–30% of the population speaks a second language
+Only a minority of the population reports speaking a second language

 🇬🇧 United Kingdom